BetterTastingWine.com

 Tre Venezia is the collective name given to the three wine regions near the city of Venice: Friuli-Venezia Giulia, Trentino-Alto Adige, and Veneto.

-• Soave -- the light, simple white wine made from Garganega and Trebbiano.
+Soave A light, simple white wine made from Garganega and Trebbiano.

-• Bardolino -- the light red made from Corvina, Rondinella, and Molinara.
+Bardolino A light red made from Corvina, Rondinella, and Molinara.

-• Prosecco -- sparkling, semi-sweet white made from the grape Prosecco.
+Prosecco Sparkling, semi-sweet wine made from the grape Prosecco.

 Fiuli-Venezia Giulia is better known for its white than red wines.
 Pinot Grigio, Sauvignon Blanc, and Pinot Bianco are grown, though the region is most proud of Tocai -- its native grape.
 Like Trentino-Alto Adige, wine is usually named by varietals.